 Japan has 15 national holidays that celebrate people, nature and the country itself - Greenery Day is a particular favourite!
-Golden Week is the biggest holiday of the year and is a collection of four holidays within a week, which will usually give people one whole week off.
+Golden Week is the biggest holiday of the year, with four national holidays in one week.
+Although, many businesses will give staff the whole week off.
 The first holiday, Showa Day, falls on April 29, which is the start of Golden Week.
 If you are travelling during any of these holidays, expect everywhere to be busier than usual, shops and businesses to shut and travelling to be more difficult.
-The holidays generally fall around the dates listed in the table, though might change to accommodate weekends:
+The holidays generally fall around the dates listed in the table, however these dates may change to accommodate weekends.

 DATE HOLIDAY

 1 January New Year's Day

 2nd Monday of January Coming of Age Day

-12 February Foundation Day
+11 February 2024 Foundation Day

 20 or 21 March Spring Equinox

-30 April Showa Day
+29 April 2024 Showa Day

 3 May Constitution Day

 4 May Greenery Day

 5 May Children's Day

 3rd Monday in July Marine Day

 3rd Monday in September Respect for the Aged Day

 23 or 24 September Autumn Equinox Day

 2nd Monday in October Health Sports Day

 3 November Culture Day

 23 November Labour Thanksgiving Day